hugh-maaskant/BlazorBffOnboarding/README.md

   The `OnboardingInputModel` has validation attributes (`[Required]`, `[MinLength]`, etc.), which are enforced on the server.
   If validation fails, the user is logged out and redirected to the homepage with an error message.

+  Note: the Duende Demo Server does not redirect back to the App's logout URL and stays on its logout page.

 - This has only been tested with .NET 9.0 and version 3.0 of Duende's BFF.
 - To test with the Azure AD B2C provider, you will need to configure your own Client on Azure and fill in its properties in the `"B2C"` section of `appsettings.json`, e.g.